South Australian Magistrates Courts We Attend

 From the Adelaide Magistrates Court in Victoria Square to Port Augusta, our traffic lawyers and criminal defence lawyers appear in every metropolitan and regional Magistrates Court across South Australia.

-Our lawyers are also experts civil disputes and disciplinary matters and offer fixed-fee pricing for most matters.
+Our lawyers are also advise on civil disputes and disciplinary matters and offer fixed-fee pricing for most matters.

 Book a same-day free 30-minute consultation or call (08) 7094 2021 now to speak with a senior lawyer.